 All essays must include the application page signed by both the student and a guidance counselor at their school.
 Students must have a C or above grade point average and no suspensions or expulsions due to substance use.
 They must be enrolled in a college or technical school as well.

 PLEASE DO NOT SEND YOUR TRANSCRIPTS.
 They are not necessary for this process.

 Scholarship application is due the first Monday of April and must be postmarked before that date.

 The scholarships are given to the scholarship committee with assigned numbers -all names are removed.
-They use a scoring system and the ones with the highest school are awarded the money.
-Only then are the winning names announced and no one outside of the committee and director have access to the grants.
+They use a scoring system and the ones with the highest score are awarded the money.
+Only then are the winning names announced and no one outside of the committee/Director have access to the grants.

 The money is then awarded in May and it goes directly to the students - not the college.